 The Council's priorities and commitments are contained in a).
 The Equality Objectives 1b) The Council Plan.
-The Council is currently reviewing its Equality Objectives in line with a statutory four yearly
+The Council has recently reviewed its Equality Objectives in line with a statutory four yearly process.
+These objectives inform a key aspect of the context for the work in assessing budget related equality impacts - on staff, service users and the wider public.